Holographic-Sol/sol_news/README.txt

 I will refine it a little but not much.
 Why? because html changes.
 And id just like to read the news in my terminal or notepad without being data raped. come on.. ad's are enough.

+If Sol News is always running then you always have somewhere to turn for a clue if it all goes bad, Sol News.